ropensci-archive/roweb2/content/blog/2018-07-17-pkginspector.md

 ## 6    option           2               TRUE                  100.00000
 ```

 The example shows that the parameter `n` is used inconsistently.
 A look at the [`viridisLite` code](https://github.com/sjmgarnier/viridisLite/blob/master/R/viridis.R) reveals that the default value of `n` is 256 in one function but missing in all others.
 This flags a potential issue that deserves further investigation.
-In this case, the odd function out--`viridisMap()`--has a clear use case that is different from the others.
+In this case, the odd function out - `viridisMap()` - has a clear use case that is different from the others.

 <br>